 Treatment can include medication, therapy, and lifestyle changes.

 People with multiple sclerosis (MS) may experience paroxysmal symptoms.
-These are episodes of symptoms that can occur very suddenly, and often only last a few seconds or minutes.
-Symptoms may reoccur throughout the day.
+These are episodes of symptoms that can occur very suddenly and often only last

 One symptom may include changes in temperature and feeling unusually hot, which people may refer to as a hot flash.